JxxxHuo/MatlabR/README.md

 r=MatR()
 ```
 After it, check whether `r.isConnected` is 1, if not `r.connect`, usually, r.isConnected is 1 by default.
 Warning!
-If `r.isConnected` is already 1, you use r.connect, your Matlab will hang on!
+If `r.isConnected` is already 1, you use r.connect, your Matlab will hang on busy!

 Then you can run some routines like
 ```
 r.eval('seq(1,10)');
 r.result.asDoubles()
    ```
    End: you must be careful to release r connection when the r connection is over.
 I suggest you use **`r.kill`**, where I did some change to the original one.
 Warning!
-You should not start a new connection when the old one exists for the same , otherwise you will find your Matlab hang on there.
+You should not start a new connection when the old one exists for the same , otherwise you will find your Matlab hang on busy there.
    ```
    r.kill
    clear r